fossabot/trader.python/README.txt

 mtgox_entiretrades.txt - written when you call tradehist24 (downloads the 24 hour trading history of mtgox)

 keys/
-{exchange}_key.txt and {exchange}_salt.txt   = this is what is written by encrypt_api_key and what is used to unlock your API keys to access the trading console
+{exchange}_key.txt and {exchange}_salt.txt   = this is what is written by encrypt_apikey and what is used to unlock your API keys to access the trading console

 +) Programming Functions: (Common.py)